Our vision is to be a growing and loving community touching the lives of people in the Tuggeranong valley.

 We believe in a loving God, revealed in Jesus Christ, whose spirit is present in the world today.
 We believe that the Gospel of Jesus calls us into action in the world, to promote justice, peace, equality and basic human rights for all.

 Prayer is important to us.
 Members of the congregation participate in the the worship services through prayers for the world and the community.
 A group of people gather regularly to pray for our church, for renewal, and in sharing to deepen their spiritual journey.

 Our church recognises the basic human rights of future generations for a clean and healthy planet and the protection of the environment.
 Tuggeranong Uniting is exploring how our faith and the environment are intimately linked.
 This is leading towards an exciting and innovative reordering of our church life to express our commitment to sustainability as an essential component of Christian faith.

 Our Annual Report contains details of what has been happening in our congregation over the last twelve months.
 It includes information on our ministries, events and church services, as well as messages from our chairperson, minister and the church council.
-Download Annual Report 2020.
+View the Annual Report 2021.

 Organising our life

 Our faith community is organised by a church council – a body of elders and leaders elected by the congregation to help the congregation shape its vision and work to build up the mission and life of the group.

 Tuggeranong Uniting is a congregation of the Uniting Church in Australia (UCA).
 The UCA was formed in 1977 by the coming together of the Presbyterian, Methodist and Congregational churches.
 The missional and ecumenical vision of the UCA is beautifully articulated in The Basis of Union